 You can plant large terrarium plants in an open or large terrarium.
 Plants in terrariums will need frequent pruning to prevent them from growing outside.

 Terrariums with large plants require extra work, but they are worth it.
-Your garden-in-a-glass will be truly unique because they are rare and because they make it stand out.
+Your garden-in-a-glass will be unique because they are rare and make it stand out.

 Check out these large terrarium plants:

 Plants with spider-like leaves can add a touch of glitz to your terrarium because of their long, narrow, green, and white stripes.
 Chilorophytum comosum plants thrive in high humidity and are terrarium-friendly.

 Keep an eye out for the tiny plantlets the plant produces.
 Ensure that they do not spread throughout the terrarium.

 DIONAEA MUSCIPAL (Venus Flytrap)